learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

      # ./spec/fizzbuzz_spec.rb:21:in `block (2 levels) in <top (required)>'
 ```

 Read that error message; it's brand new!
 Getting a new error message is a sign of progress.
 It's one more hint the computer is giving you, one more clue to drive your investigation forward.
-Now it's complaining that our tests are calling the `fizzbuzz` method with an argument however our definition of `fizzbuzz` accepts no arguments.
+Now it's complaining that our tests are calling the `fizzbuzz` method with an argument; however, our definition of `fizzbuzz` accepts no arguments.
 You'll fix that, but it's important to realize our test suite is now all wired up and we can continue building out our `fizzbuzz` method and running our specs against that code until we have it working.

 ## Continuing to Solve Fizzbuzz